Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Experiments

+We follow the setup from \citep{kirsch2019batchbald} with 20 MC dropout samples.
+We use a similar model as for Repeated-MNIST but with three blocks instead of two.
+Specifically, we use 32, 64, and 128 channels and 3x3 kernel size.
+This is followed by a 2x2 max pooling layer before the classifier head.
+The classifier head is a two-layer MLP but with 512 hidden units instead of 128.
+Again, we use dropout probability 0.5 everywhere.

-\subsection{Synbols \& MIO-TCD.}
+\subsubsection{Synbols \& MIO-TCD}

 The full list of hyperparameters for the Synbols and MIO-TCD experiments is presented in Table \ref{tab:hp_al}.
 Our experiments are built using the BaaL library \citep{atighehchian2020bayesian}.
-We compute predictive parity using FairLearn \citep{bird2020fairlearn}.
-Results shown in Table \ref{tab:runtime} were run inside Docker containers with 8 CPUs (2.2Ghz) and 32 Gb of RAM.
+We compute the predictive parity using FairLearn \citep{bird2020fairlearn}.
+We use VGG-16 model \citep{simonyan2014deep} trained for 10 epochs using Monte Carlo dropout for acquisition \citep{gal2017deep} with 20 dropout samples.

-In \Cref{fig:mio_tcd_examples}, we show a set of images with common issues we can find in MIO-TCD.
+In \Cref{fig:mio_tcd_examples}, we show a set of images with common problems that can be found in MIO-TCD.